 There are two types of "alternative" schools/programs, one has mandatory attendance, the other does not.
+Regardless, alternative learning services must be provided on-site and by a licensed teacher.

 If mandatory attendance is required, enrolled and attending minutes should be computed as in a traditional school.
 If mandatory attendance is not required, enrolled and attending minutes will be computed based on two days as follows:

-- 1. First day counted must be on or before September 19. - 2.
-Second day counted must be on or after September 20, but on or before October 4.
+- 1. First day counted must be on or before September 20. - 2.
+Second day counted must be on or after September 21, but before October 4.